Csaba Tóth (racing driver)

 Csaba Tóth (born 7 October 1967) is a Hungarian racing driver currently competing in the TCR International Series.
 Having previously competed in the FIA Central European Zone Circuit Championship.

 Racing career

 Tóth began his career in 2016 in the FIA Central European Zone Circuit Championship, taking several podiums during the season.
 The first podium came at the Autodrom Most in the second Sprint race.
-Followed by two more podiums at the Masaryk Circuit Sprint races.
+This was followed by two more podiums at the Masaryk Circuit Sprint races.

-In June 2017 it was announced that he would race in the TCR International Series, driving a SEAT León TCR for Zengő Motorsport.
+In June 2017, it was announced that Tóth would race in the TCR International Series, driving a SEAT León TCR for Zengő Motorsport.